stutimunshi/Meal-Prep/README.md

+# Meal Prep Helper
-# This meal prepping web app gives users the option of finding recipes based on ingredients of their choice.
+This meal prepping web app gives users the option of finding recipes based on ingredients of their choice.